TomerTTB/Atera/README.md

 <br>

 **GitHub Actions:**
-The project holds a yml file and supports remote running using GitHub Actions.
+The project holds a '.yml' file and supports remote running using GitHub Actions.
 A customer with no dev environment can run the tests.

 <br>